Southside Integrated Pipe System (SIPS)

 Project Phases

-The first phase of the project involves the installation of approximately 34,000 feet of 30-inch ductile iron water main from Southside Boulevard and Bradley Road to the Deerwood III WTP.
-As part of this project phase, we will replace approximately 3,548 feet of 6-inch of distribution water main, approximately 4,000 feet of raw water main from a future JEA production well site in the Forest Boulevard area to connect to an existing raw water main, and extending the water main along Forest Boulevard.
+The first segment of the project began in June 2022, and is anticipated to be completed in October 2024.
+This phase involves the installation of approximately 34,000 feet of 30-inch ductile iron water main from Southside Boulevard and Bradley Road to the Deerwood III WTP.
+As part of this project phase, we will be replacing approximately 3,548 feet of 6-inch of distribution water main, approximately 4,000 feet of raw water main from a future JEA production well site in the Forest Boulevard area to connect to an existing raw water main, and extending the water main along Forest Boulevard.
 By extending the water main in this location, we will have the opportunity to serve 20 homes on Forest Boulevard who are currently served by private wells.
-Please see maps for the current detour routes below.

 Phase 1 - Overall Project Route